-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Littlestown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Littlestown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Littlestown are a mix of both white- and blue-collar jobs.
 Overall, Littlestown is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Littlestown who work in office and administrative support (16.82%), sales jobs (11.94%), and maintenance occupations (5.86%).
+There are especially a lot of people living in Littlestown who work in office and administrative support (16.18%), sales jobs (11.51%), and food service (6.53%).

-The per capita income in Littlestown in 2010 was $26,076, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $104,304 for a family of four.
+The per capita income in Littlestown in 2010 was $24,873, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $99,492 for a family of four.
 However, Littlestown contains both very wealthy and poor people as well.

 The people who call Littlestown home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Littlestown residents report their race to be White, followed by Asian.
+The greatest number of Littlestown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Littlestown include Irish, English, Italian, and French .

 The most common language spoken in Littlestown is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.